njordsoevik/user-choice-machine-learning/README.md

 # user-choice-machine-learning

 ## Description
-This project will allow users to combine their choice of data sources, from Twitter posts to stock market indicators, and receive a trained neural network able to predict a chosen data indicator.
+This project will allow users to combine their choice of data sources, from Twitter posts to stock market indicators, and receive a trained neural network able to predict a another chosen data indicator.
 User facing RestAPI built with flask and neural networks optimized and trained with Pytorch.

 ## Motivation